janluke/cloup/CONTRIBUTING.rst

    * - ``task test``
      - Run tests with the development environment.
    * - ``task test:all``
-     - Run tests with Python 3.10 through 3.14 in parallel.
+     - Run every Python and Click compatibility environment in parallel.
+   * - ``task test-envs:upgrade-click``
+     - Upgrade Click to the latest release allowed by each test environment.
    * - ``task cov``
      - Run tests in the development environment and generate terminal and HTML coverage reports.
    * - ``task cov:all``
-     - Collect coverage from all supported Python versions in parallel and combine the results.
+     - Collect coverage from every test environment in parallel and combine the results.

 Use ``--`` before arguments that should be forwarded to pytest.
 For example, stop after the first failure with: